 You need a trigger to run the action, and in this case, it's whenever you connect your iPhone to a power source.
-Scroll down the list of triggers, select "Charger," then make sure "Is Connected" is toggled if you want Siri to speak when first charging.
-If you'd rather have Siri speak when you disconnect from power, choose "Is Disconnected."
-You could even do one automation for each.
-Hit "Next" to proceed.
+Scroll down the list of triggers, select "Charger," then choose one of the following options depending on what you want to achieve:

 In the Speak Text action box, tap the blue "Text" bubble to choose what you want Siri to say when the automation runs.
 It can be as short as long as you want.
-Capitalization doesn't change how Siri speaks, so you can write in either uppercase or lowercase letters.
+Capitalization doesn't change how Siri speaks, so you can write in upper or lowercase letters.
 However, punctuation does matter.
 For example, use commas to create a brief pause or a question mark to make it sound like a question.